Hurricane Allison (1995): Impact

 Winds to tropical storm-force were reported throughout the western part of Cuba, with a peak gust of 64 mph (102 km/h) in Havana.
 Heavy rainfall of up to 18 inches (450 mm) was also reported in the area.
-32 houses were damaged or destroyed due to flooding that resulted.
-One person was killed in western Cuba and three others were injured.
+32 houses were damaged or destroyed due to the flooding that resulted.
+One person was killed in western Cuba, and three others were injured.
 The overall economic loss as a result of the storm was reported to be fairly minor.

 In Florida, Allison's dangerous winds knocked down power lines, leaving 48,000 residents without power and/or telephone services.
-Along the 150-mile (240 km) stretch of Florida's Big Bend, 65 seaside homes were flooded and there was extensive beach erosion as a result of the storm surge.
+Along the 150-mile (240 km) stretch of Florida's Big Bend, 65 seaside homes were flooded, and there was extensive beach erosion as a result of the storm surge.
 Three hotels and a restaurant were damaged.
 In Apalachicola, three fishing boats were swamped; the storm closed a bridge linking Apalachicola with St. George Island.
 The highest storm surge in Florida was about 6 to 8 feet (1.8 to 2.5 m) in Wakulla and Dixie Counties, and 2 to 6 feet (0.6 to 1.8 m) to the east.
 A tornado spawned by Allison touched down at Jacksonville Beach, causing minor damage when it downed power lines and flipped over vehicles.
 Minor crop damage was also reported.
 There were no deaths reported as a result of Allison in Florida.
 Damage was estimated at $860,000 in Florida, primarily as a result of the storm surge.

-Most of the damage in Georgia was as a result of several tornadoes related to Allison.
+Most of the damage in Georgia was a result of several tornadoes related to Allison.
 The most significant of the tornadoes touched down in the town of St. Marys.
-An elementary school was destroyed and significant damage was also reported to several buildings at the Kings Bay Naval Submarine Base.
-Several other tornadoes also touched down but damage from them was minimal.
+An elementary school was destroyed, and significant damage was also reported to several buildings at the Kings Bay Naval Submarine Base.
+Several other tornadoes also touched down, but damage from them was minimal.
 Damage from the tornado was estimated at $800,000 (1995 USD).

 The remnants of Allison brought rainfall and elevated wind speeds to much of Atlantic Canada.
 The highest rainfall totals occurred in western Newfoundland, including a peak total of 133 mm.
 Winds peaked at just under 42 mph in Bonavista, while gusts reached just over 55 mph at the same location.
 Little damage occurred in Canada.